Sukanya807/Mission_to_Mars/README.md

 ![](images/webpage_mobile_view.png)

-Other changes in the webapp using ootstrap 3 components look like the following.
+Other changes in the webapp using ootstrap 3 components look like the following after adding the background picture, changing the button elements and changing the font color.

 ![](images/dev_3_changes.png)